hrbrmstr/mywx/README.md

 `mywx` : Tools to Query the 'MetMalaysia' Web Service 'API'

+The Malaysian Meteorological Web Service API (Application Programming Interface) is a free service offered by Malaysian Meteorological Department to the general public.
+The service, which serves on top of HTTP, exposes endpoints with JSON response, a human readable yet programmatically parseable data exchange format.

+This package provides a small set of functions to retrive locations (as you need the id for a location to use it) and forecast info.

+I don't live in Malaysia or use this service at all but it was an easy API to wrap.
+If you'd like to own this, please just say the word.
+It needs some work, especially since the "forecast" data returned had no real concept of proper tidy data in mind.

+You need a valid token either passed in to `mywx_api_token` or stored in the `MYWX_TOKEN` environment variable, preferably in `~/.Renviron`.

+NOTE: Maximum burst requests is 10 per minute and maximum sustained requests is 1,000 per day.

 The following functions are implemented:

 -   `mywx_districts`: Retrieve valid geopolitical entities (location)